GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And the land was waste and void;
 And darkness, over the face of the abyss.
-And the Wind of God was stirring over the face of the waters.
+And the Wind of God, stirring over the face of the waters.

 And God said, "Let light be."
 And light was.

 And God saw the light, that it was good.
 And God separated between the light, and between the darkness.

-And God called-out to the light "Day," and called-out to darkness "Night."
+And God called-out to light, "Day," and called-out to darkness, "Night."

 And evening was,
 And morning was,